 Patterns of low back pain were found, which provide unique information on low back pain and its impact during the transitions from adolescence to early adulthood.

 Coenen P, Smith A, Paananen M, O’Sullivan P, Beales D, Straker L. Trajectories of low back pain from adolescence to young adulthood.
 Arthritis Care & Research.
 2017;69(3):403-412. doi: 10.1002/acr.22949.

 Low back pain is influenced by multiple factors, has substantial impact for some individuals at age 17, including missing school and reduced activity participation.

-Comorbidity (ie two conditions occurring at once) of spinal pain and mental ill-health is associated with increased absence from work at 22 years of age, but not reduced productivity while at work.
+Comorbidity (i.e. two or more health conditions occurring at once) of spinal pain and mental ill-health is associated with increased absence from work at 22 years of age, but not reduced productivity while at work.

-Cervical spine posture at 17 is not associated with neck pain or headaches.
+Cervical (neck) spine posture at age 17 is not associated with neck pain or headaches.